oddbird/oddsite/content/2016/04/02/code-patterns.rst

 - We use the cascade and pattern-specificity as our primary guide for organizing Sass/CSS, moving from the most general to the most specific.
-- We use Jinja in Python, and Nunjucks in Javascript to write HTML templates that are less repetative and more meaningful.
+- We use Jinja in Python, and Nunjucks in JavaScript to write HTML templates that are less repetative and more meaningful.
   I recommend strong template logic that can be rendered on either the server or the client side,